 Students will be called on in class.
-You should be ready to respond to simple questions on the lecture material.
-The questions are usually taken from the Checkpoints in each chapter of the textbook.
+You should be ready answer questions.

 The homework assignments will have a Web based section and a written part.
-The web based part will be completed through the WileyPLUS web site at the following URL:
+The web based part will be completed through the WileyPLUS web site at the following URL: http://edugen.wiley.com/edugen/class/cls94097

-http://edugen.wiley.com/edugen/class/cls72060

 Go to this web site and register.
 You are required to do this as the majority of our homework assignments will be web-based.
 When you purchased your textbook, you should have also gotten information on logging into the WileyPLUS system.
 (Wiley is the publisher of the textbook) Homework assignments will be posted on the Blackboard site in the afternoon on Tuesdays and Thursdays, and on the Wiley web site for the course.
-Check both BLACKBOARD and WileyPLUS for assignments by 5pm day of class.
+Check both BLACKBOARD and WileyPLUS for assignments by 11pm day of class.